SmarterApp/RDW_DataGenerator/README.md

 8. There are some places with the explicit memory clean-up calls.
 Not sure if there is a problem with the memory utilization.
 9. TODO in the code.
 10. By design, District/School names are random.
 That means that re-running the app generates different data (while the data volume is comparable).
+11. Generate sessionId ("Typically unique to a time, location, and test administrator")
+12. Scores for item outcomes, more complex than 0/1; configure some to be unscored (-1)
+13. Scores for IAB outcomes

+#### Reuse IAB packages
+Currently the system generates multiple IAB packages for a single year, each with a different `period`.
+I think it makes more sense to separate the IAB packages from the date taken.
+So a single IAB package might be used more than once during the academic year.
+Or even a subsequent academic year.
+To do this, remove `period` from the package; then generate the date-taken and pass it in when generating outcomes.